singulatron/superplatform/docs/server.md

   ports:
     - "58231:58231"
   volumes:
-    # we mount the docker socket so the backend can start containers
+    # We mount the docker socket so the backend can start containers
     - /var/run/docker.sock:/var/run/docker.sock
-    # without this no data will be persisted
+    # We mount a volume so data will be persisted
     - singulatron-data:/root/.singulatron
   environment:
-    # this folder will be mounted by the LLM containers to access the models
+    # This folder will be mounted by the LLM containers to access the models
     - SINGULATRON_HOST_FOLDER=/var/lib/docker/volumes/singulatron-data/_data
-    # address of the host so we can access the containers running the LLMs from the backend container
+    # Address of the host so we can access the containers running the LLMs from the backend container
+    # See "System Specific Settings" on this page for more information.
     - SINGULATRON_LLM_HOST=172.17.0.1
     #
     # For NVIDIA GPU acceleration uncomment the following flags